sabbour/ai-conformance/docs/README.md

 ## Release Freeze

-The Conformance Docs are bound to the Kubernetes Release Freeze and will not change after the Freeze for the upcomming Kubernetes Release is happening.
+The `AIConformance` release documents are bound to the Kubernetes Release Freeze and will not change after the Freeze for the upcoming
+Kubernetes Release is happening.
 Once the Freeze is in place a new `AIConformance-1.xx.yaml` will be added, so vendors can adjust to it.
 The content of the Conformance self assessment is being defined by the Kubernetes Community - currently [WG AI Conformance](https://github.com/kubernetes/community/tree/master/wg-ai-conformance)